 City of Hope is one of only a few dozen centers in the country that treat diseases like myelodysplasia using a comprehensive approach — by a multidisciplinary team whose sole focus is treating these types of blood disorders.
 Your care includes regular interaction and input from a team that includes hematologists and hematopathologists — along with nurses, social workers and specially trained support staff.
 This team brings together deep experience and diverse perspectives — shaped by seeing and treating rare diseases every day — to arrive at the ideal treatment for every patient.

-If you have been diagnosed with myelodysplastic syndromes or are looking for a second opinion consultation about your treatment, or contact us at 800-826-HOPE.
+If you have been diagnosed with myelodysplastic syndromes or are looking for a second opinion consultation about your treatment, you may request an appointment online or contact us at 800-826-HOPE.
 Please visit Making Your First Appointment for more information.

 City of Hope is recognized internationally for research and breakthrough treatments of blood disorders and cancers.
 Our Hematologic Malignancies and Stem Cell Transplantation Institute is one of the largest bone marrow and blood stem cell transplant centers in the country, consistently producing some of the best outcomes.